cpfaff/rbefdata_paper/paper/rbefdata.md

 in, like the URL to the `BEFdata` server, user credentials and a download folder name that is used to store free format files attached to datasets.
-The `tematres` server related URLs in the options are part of upcoming features that are non fully functional on the time of writing and thus can be ignored by now.
+The `tematres` server related URLs in the options are part of upcoming features that are only partially functional on the time of writing.

+They can contain the URLs of the `tematres` server that holds the vocabulary or ontology of a project.
+At the moment there is only support to find the relations of keywords and to display their descriptions.
+We depict this here example on how to find relevant datasets in context of the shown example analysis

 The most essential setting for the example workflow we present here is the user credentials.
 These are used to authenticate the user against the portal to